Koskotas scandal: Aftermath

+Public attention

 The scandal attracted considerable domestic and international attention because, as journalist Stephen Brookes explained, it had "all the right ingredients – a fat banker, mink-coated women, death threats, corrupt politicians, suitcases of cash passed surreptitiously in Athens hotel rooms – the papers have been having a field day."
 The scandal, along with the public affair with Liani, became a source of nightly satire in theaters of Athens.
 Lakis Lazopoulos, a comedian, commented, "You can look at what is going on in Greece... and choose to laugh or cry," and he added, "My country has become a cabaret review."

-The widespread scandals, mostly from the Koskotas affair, that dominated public life and discourse in 1989 gave rise to the term "Dirty '89;" some journalists used this term to denigrate the historic compromise, "catharsis," between the Left and the Right.

-The trial and daily debates on television, radio, and in the press had a cathartic effect on the public, helping to alleviate collective guilt since many Greeks participated in the rise of socialism in Greece, voted for PASOK, or were recipients of Papandreou's patronage.
+The widespread scandals, mostly stemming from the Koskotas affair, that dominated public life and discourse in 1989 gave rise to the term "Dirty '89"; journalists used it to denigrate the historic compromise, "catharsis," between the Left and the Right.
+Nevertheless, the trial and daily debates on television, radio, and in the press had a cathartic effect on the public, helping to alleviate collective guilt since many Greeks participated in the rise of socialism in Greece, voted for PASOK, or were recipients of Papandreou's patronage.
 The trial also reinforced the idea among ordinary citizens that no one is above the law.